scottymade/mana/README.md

 ---

+### Manual Installation (Optional)

+If you prefer to install components separately, or need to add Claude instructions to an existing global config:

-### Step 3: Install the Claude Instructions (Required)
+#### Install Claude Instructions Manually

-MANA works by providing optimized alternatives to Claude's built-in tools.
-For Claude to use these optimized tools, you need to install the **MANA instructions file** which tells Claude to prefer MANA's tools over its native ones.

-#### For Claude Code
+MANA requires instructions that tell Claude to use MANA's optimized tools.
+If you used the project setup script above, this is already done.
+Otherwise:

 **Global (applies to all projects):**